This pastina soup recipe is one of my favorite comfort foods.

 Instructions

-- In a large pot, bring the broth of choice to boil at high heat.
+- Bring the broth of choice to boil at high heat in a large pot.

 - Wash the cherry tomatoes and make an X-shaped incision at the bottom.
 Heat some water in the kettle.
 Transfer hot water to a bowl and soak cherry tomatoes for 2 to 3 minutes.